Number of organisations with registered environmental management systems according to EMAS and ISO 14001 (SCP 033) - Assessment published Apr 2013

 Note: Time series of organisations and sites in EU27 which are registered to EMAS

-- Organisations and sites with EMAS registration provided by Eurostat - Statistical Office of the European Union (ESTAT)
+- Organisations and sites with EMAS (Eco-Management and Audit Scheme) registration provided by Statistical Office of the European Union (Eurostat)

 Number of organisations with registered environmental management system according to ISO 14001 within EU member countries

 Note: Time series of companies in EU27 which are certified by ISO 14001

 - Number of ISO 14001 certified companies in Europe provided by Directorate-General for Environment (DG ENV)